 view.

-In the Runtime Logs tab, you have several tools to help you navigate and analyze your logs effectively.- Filter logs by keywords: Find specific information by entering search terms
+In the Runtime Logs tab, you can use several tools to help navigate and analyze execution details.- Filter logs by keywords: Find specific information by entering search terms

 - Sort logs: Organize logs chronologically

-- Filter logs by log level (info, warning, error): Focus on specific types of messages
+- Filter logs by log level: Focus on info, warning, or error messages

 - Download logs: Save logs to your machine as a text file